LD-Reborn/pyModularKraken/README.md

 1. All modules are individually loaded based on config.ini entry
 2. Their respective \_\_init\_\_ function gets called.
 3. Queues (for communication between module and core) are passed to the module.
-4. The run function is called and executed in its own thread.
+4. The module's run function is called and executed in its own thread.

 The module now runs in its own thread, free to complete its tasks.